Simple totally disconnected locally compact groups separated by finiteness properties: Examples

 \begin{thm} Let $L$ be a finite connected flag complex such that every edge lies inside a triangle.
 Assume that the automorphism group $Q$ of $L$ acts transitively on oriented edges of $L$.
-Take $M = H_L \rtimes Q$ to be acting on $X = \factortext{M}{Q}$ and as before let $N = \Sym(3)$.
+Take $M = H_L \rtimes Q$ to be acting on $X = \factortext{M}{Q}$ and let $N = \Sym(3)$.
 Then $\universal(M, N)$ is a simple non-discrete tdlc group with the same finiteness properties as $H_L$. \end{thm} \begin{proof} As Bestvina--Brady groups are torsion-free, the conjugates of $Q$ in $M$ intersect trivially by \cref{prop: semidirect product conjugates intersect trivially}.
 By \cref{prop: bestvina brady conjugates generate everything}, the conjugates of $Q$ in $M$ generate the entire group $M$.
 Therefore, $\universal(M, N)$ is a simple non-discrete tdlc group which shares finiteness properties with $M$.
 As $H_L$ is a finite-index subgroup of $M$, they have the same finiteness properties. \end{proof}

-\begin{ex} Using Bestvina--Brady groups we get examples for simple non-discrete tdlc groups that are of type $\fin_n$ but not of type $\FP_{n+1}$ over $\Z$.
+\begin{ex} Using Bestvina--Brady groups we can construct simple non-discrete tdlc groups that are of type $\fin_n$ but not of type $\fin_{n+1}$.
 For $n \ge 2 $ take $L$ to be the flag triangulation of the $n$-dimensional sphere $S^n$ given by the boundary of the $(n+1)$-dimensional cross-polytope.
 Let $Q$ be the automorphism group of $L$.
 For $n \ge 2$ the flag complex $L$ is simply connected.
-The sphere $S^n$ and therefore also $L$ is homologically $(n-1)$-connected over $\Z$ but not homologically $n$-connected over $\Z$.
-By \cref{prop: bestvina brady theorem}, the Bestvina--Brady group $H_L$ is of type $\fin_n$ but not of type $\FP_{n+1}$ over $\Z$.
+The sphere $S^n$ is $(n-1)$-connected but not $n$-connected.
+By \cref{prop: bestvina brady theorem}, the Bestvina--Brady group $H_L$ is of type $\fin_n$ but not of type $\fin_{n+1}$.
 As $n \ge 2$, every edge of $L$ lies inside a triangle.
 Furthermore, $Q$ acts transitively on oriented edges of $L$.
-Then $\universal(H_L \rtimes Q, \Sym(3))$ is a simple non-discrete tdlc group of type $\fin_n$ but not of type $\FP_{n+1}$ over $\Z$ by \cref{thm: bestvina brady finiteness properties inheritance}. \end{ex}
+By \cref{thm: bestvina brady finiteness properties inheritance}, $\universal(H_L \rtimes Q, \Sym(3))$ is a simple non-discrete tdlc group of type $\fin_n$ but not of type $\fin_{n+1}$. \end{ex}

 \begin{ex} For our last example, we want to construct a simple non-discrete tdlc group that is of type $\FP_2$ over $\Z$ but not compactly presented.
-Using the Bestvina--Brady construction, we want to construct a finite connected flag complex $L$ satisfying the conditions of \cref{thm: bestvina brady finiteness properties inheritance} such that $L$ is not simply connected but is homologically $1$-connected over $\Z$, i.e.\ $L$ has perfect fundamental group $\pi_1(L) \neq \{1\}$.
+For the Bestvina--Brady construction we need a finite connected flag complex $L$ satisfying the conditions of \cref{thm: bestvina brady finiteness properties inheritance} such that $L$ is not simply connected but is homologically $1$-connected over $\Z$.